WordPress vs Google Sites: Which is Better for You?

 Verdict

 Both Google Sites and WordPress have mobile optimization options.
-However, WordPress stands out because it provides a wider range of tools, including many plugins designed to improve mobile performance.
+However, WordPress stands out because it offers a broader range of tools, including numerous plugins designed to enhance mobile performance.

 WordPress focuses on delivering a better user experience and offers more customization options for mobile viewing than Google Sites.